emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 modularity: info models to describe that, state, what was changed, what was adapted to sustainability, which part is adapted to eco design, on which aspect

-Does the datamodel need to say that the device is modular, how it is modular ?
+Does the datamodel need to say that the device modularity has changed ?
+An example is the chnage of a power block to a modular power block

 ## migration